-From Independence Day to the dog days, summer is a time for vacations, cookouts, campouts and outdoor fun with the whole family.
-It's also a great time for families to explore how to kids gets active, because there are many benefits of physical activity for kids.
+Summer is a time for vacations, cookouts, campouts and outdoor fun with the whole family.
+It's also a great time for families to explore how to keep kids active because there are many benefits of physical activity for kids.
 An active lifestyle not only helps physical health, but mental health too.
 That's important now more than ever, especially with mounting mental health concerns in children.

 Kids aren’t getting enough exercise in school